-TYPE The data format of field map, Currently the following formats are implemented: CARBONCYCL, CYCIAE, AVFEQ, FFA, BANDRF and default PSI format.
+TYPE The data format of field map.
+Currently the following formats are implemented: RING (PSI format), CARBONCYCL, CYCIAE, AVFEQ, FFA and BANDRF.
 For the details of their data format, please read Field Maps.

 CYHARMON The harmonic number of the cyclotron h.